 - Hours: 4 a.m.-10:30 p.m. daily

-- Pricing (2015): Free, but you’ll be required to watch a brief educational video
+- Pricing (2016): Free, but you’ll be required to watch a brief educational video (2-minute presentation, then receive your cave permit)

 Unlike other cave destinations, where you take a single tour of one cave, this 323-acre state park includes 13 named caves – although there are more than 40 in the area!
 Your family can walk through six miles of trails to visit the various caves.
-Camping sites available.
+Camping sites available, which you can reserve online.

 - Location: Marengo, Indiana